FabLuett/AdventOfCode/README.md

-# Repository for Advent Of Code code snippets
+# Advent Of Code Contributions

 In 2023 i finally began the Advent of Code contest.
 Each year i try to use a different programming language :)